-The Geelong Show is held over four days, Thursday through to Sunday and is regarded as Australia’s biggest for day agricultural show, bringing together the finest animals from the region, huge carnival rides, show bags and fun for the whole family.
-The show has huge pavilions for sheep where visitors can even see shearing a sight not often seen in the city these days.
+The Geelong Show is held over four days, Thursday through to Sunday and is regarded as Australia’s biggest four day agricultural show, bringing together the finest animals from the region, huge carnival rides, show bags and fun for the whole family.
+The show has huge pavilions for sheep where visitors can even see shearing, a sight not often seen in the city these days.
 With the region around Geelong having some of the world’s best wool the competition is fierce and a blue ribbon is the ultimate in sheep breeding.
 The cattle pavilion is a chance for people to see some of the magnificent dairy and beef stock from the region.
-Horses are another crowd favorite and many equestrian competitions are conducted on the grand arena.
+Horses are another crowd favourite and many equestrian competitions are conducted on the grand arena.

 The western side of the show grounds is home to the carnival, show bags and the amazing rides.
 Each year they get more exotic and more thrilling and certainly stomach churning.
 The area is a huge hit with the youth on Friday and Saturday nights during the show.

-The Royal Geelong Show is held mid October every year.
-The 2013 event is held on the 17, 18, 19 & 20 of October.
+The Royal Geelong Show is held mid-October every year.
+The 2014 event is to be held on the 16, 17, 18 & 19 of October.